Ericdowney/SignalVisualizer/README.md

 ## Installation

-The SignalVisualizer plugin can be installed via Godot's Asset Library or from source.
+The SignalVisualizer plugin can be installed from source.

-### Source Installation via Github
+### Installation via Github

 1. Download the repo
 2. Copy the `addons/SignalVisualizer` directory to your project's `res://addons/` directory.